LHaiC/todo-queue/README.md

 # Add a task with due time (absolute)
 todo add "Submit report" --due "2024-12-31 23:59" --project "Project X"

+# Add a task with spaces in title (use quotes)
+todo add "Rewrite Something in Rust"

 # List pending tasks
 todo list

 # List all tasks (including completed)
+todo list --all

+# List completed tasks only
 todo list --completed

 # List tasks by project